-- Base Capacity Energy Efficiency Resources.
+- Base Capacity Resources - Base Capacity Demand Resources.
+A demand resource that is required to be available on any day from June through September for an unlimited number of interruptions.
+Base capacity DR is required to be capable of maintaining each interruption for at least 10 hours only during the hours of 10:00 a.m. to 10:00 p.m.
+EPT. - Base Capacity Energy Efficiency Resources.
 A project designed to achieve a continuous (during summer peak periods) reduction in electric energy consumption that is not reflected in the peak load forecast for the delivery year for which the base capacity energy efficiency resource is proposed, and that is fully implemented at all times during the relevant delivery year, without any requirement of notice, dispatch, or operator intervention.
-The peak period definition for the base capacity energy efficiency resource type includes the period from the hour ending 15:00 EPT and the hour ending 18:00 EPT from June through August, excluding weekends and federal holidays. - Capacity Performance Resources - Annual Demand Resources.
-A demand resource that is required to be available on any day in the relevant delivery year for an unlimited number of interruptions.
-Annual DR is required to be capable of maintaining each interruption for only 10 hours during the hours of 10:00 a.m. to 10:00 p.m.
-EPT for the period May through October and 6:00 a.m. to 9:00 p.m.
-EPT for the period November through April unless there is an Office of the Interconnection approved maintenance outage during October through April. - Annual Energy Efficiency Resources.
-A project designed to achieve a continuous (during summer and winter peak periods) reduction in electric energy consumption during peak periods that is not reflected in the peak load forecast for the delivery year for which the energy efficiency resource is proposed, and that is fully implemented at all times during the relevant delivery year, without any requirement of notice, dispatch, or operator intervention.
-The peak period definition for the annual energy efficiency resource type includes the period from the hour ending 15:00 EPT and the hour ending 18:00 EPT from June through August, and the period from the hour ending 8:00 EPT and the hour ending
+The peak period definition for the base capacity energy efficiency resource type includes the period from the hour ending 15:00 EPT and the hour ending 18:00 EPT from June through August, excluding weekends and federal holidays.

-Effective June 1, 2007, the PJM active load management (ALM) program was replaced by the PJM load management (LM) program.
+5 Effective June 1, 2007, the PJM active load management (ALM) program was replaced by the PJM load management (LM) program.
 Under ALM, providers had received a MW credit which offset their capacity obligation.
 With the introduction of LM, qualifying load management resources can be offered into RPM auctions as capacity resources and receive the clearing price.

-Letter Order, Docket No. ER10-366-000 (January 22, 2010).
+66 Letter Order, Docket No. ER10-366-000 (January 22, 2010).

-FERC ¶ 61,208.
+^{67 151} FERC ¶ 61,208.

-PJM Reliability Assurance Agreement Article 1.
+68 PJM Reliability Assurance Agreement Article 1.